 - C can be placed before D (CD = 400) and M (CM = 900).

 - Repetition: A numeral can be repeated up to three times to indicate addition.
-For example, III equals 3, and XXX equals 30.
-However, numerals V, L, and D are never repeated.
+Take this: III equals 3, and XXX equals 30.
+Still, numerals V, L, and D are never repeated.

 - Maximum Repetition: To avoid ambiguity and maintain efficiency, a numeral is generally not repeated more than three times.
-For instance, 4 is written as IV (5 - 1) rather than IIII.
+To give you an idea, 4 is written as IV (5 - 1) rather than IIII.

 Multiplication Challenges in Roman Numerals